-With the movie adaptation of Ghost in the Shell currently at the cinemas, I’ve decided to take a look at the cyberpunk genre and there’s quite a number of games belonging to that genre.
-But perhaps my favorite one is Beneath a Steel Sky.
+With the movie adaptation of Ghost in the Shell currently at the cinemas, I’ve decided to take a look at the cyberpunk genre and there are quite some games belonging to that genre.
+But perhaps my favourite one is Beneath a Steel Sky.

-After the success of their first game, Lure of the Temptress; Revolution’s co-founder, Charles Cecil, decided to revive an old project he had with famed comic book artist Dave Gibbons (Watchmen, DC Comics, etc.) while still in Activision.
-Gibbons provided the comic that serves as the intro to the game and all the visual ambiance and backgrounds within it, while the rest of team worked using the game engine they made: the Virtual Theatre engine.
+After the success of their first game, Lure of the Temptress, Revolution’s co-founder, Charles Cecil, decided to revive an old project he had with famed comic book artist Dave Gibbons (Watchmen, DC Comics, etc.) while still in Activision.
+Gibbons provided the comic that serves as the intro to the game and all the visual environment and backgrounds within it, while the rest of the team worked using the game engine they made themselves called Virtual Theatre.

 But let’s look at the covers first, shall we?

 The first cover is the most well known and iconic one, with a simple white outline of Union City’s towers over a black background.
 Simple and effective at invoking the urban and oppressive atmosphere of the game.